Monitoring Proxmox VE with Grafana Stack on LXC

 • pve_disk_usage_bytes{id=~"storage/.*"} - Storage pool usage

-• pve_storage_info - Storage pool information
+• pve_storage_info - Storage pool info

 Alert Rules Summary